cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ### Problem Description

-Consider the cooling of a solid block by fluid flowing through circular cross-section channels.
-The channel is centered in a square cross-section block.
+Consider the cooling of a solid block by a fluid flowing through circular cross-section channels.
+The channel is centered within a square cross-section block.
 The outer boundaries of the solid are adiabatic.

 ![Coupled problem schematic](FIGURES/Pb_couple.pdf)

-We need to create two domains:
+Two domains need to be created:
 - **Domain 1:** Solid block
 - **Domain 2:** Fluid channel